 - Real-world examples of masks preventing the spread of SARS-CoV2 from people with active infection

 Who does a mask protect?

 Wearing a mask directly protects others from you if you are infected.
-But this also protects you by limiting the virus’ spread in your own community.
+This also protects you by limiting the virus’ spread in your own community.
+Updated guidance from the CDC on November 10, 2020 indicates that masks also protect the wearer by reducing inhalation of virus-containing droplets.
 Data from the current pandemic suggest that spread has slowed in places with mask requirements and has continued to rise in those without.
 Wearing masks protects your entire community, including yourself.

 What is the right way to wear a mask?

 Your mask should cover your mouth and nose.
 It should fit snugly against the sides of your face without making it hard to breathe.

 CDC recommends wearing a mask whenever you are around people outside of your household, especially if other physical distancing measures are hard to follow.
 Most disease transmission occurs through close interpersonal contact or droplet spread within 6 feet.
 Therefore, if you will have contact or interaction with anyone outside of your household, you should wear a mask.
 Practicing the 3Ws when you have contact or interaction with anyone outside of your household can help to slow the spread of COVID-19.

 If we all wear masks whenever we interact with people outside of our households without exception, we don’t have to worry as much about each other’s compliance in other situations.
 For example, if a friend does not wear a mask, you may have many questions about where they have been and who they have been with before deciding to get together.
 But if they wear a mask and practice the 3Ws in your interactions with them, you don’t need to be expending mental energy thinking about their behavior.